-To ship these to our clients we've arranged direct shipping with minimal contact, turn around will be approx 4 days and will be free of charge.
-Hands-free signing is to be expected at the moment, of course.
+To ship these to our clients turn around will be approx 2-3 days and will be free of charge.

-We're available to answer questions, offer advise and generally chat about sound on - 01489 877987 and email@example.com or you can use the contact form on the site - Here
+We're available to answer questions, offer advice and generally chat about sound on - 01489 578951 and email@example.com or you can use the contact form on the site - Here

 In case you missed it the first time around, other than their incredible finishes, here is some of the tech that makes the Special Forty so...
 Special.

 Totally new, totally exclusive to the Special Forty… and totally amazing.
 In the Esotar Forty soft-dome tweeter, the team in Dynaudio Labs have tweaked airflow, lowered the resonant frequency and minimised distortion.
 Meanwhile, the DSR (Dynaudio Secret Recipe) precision coating finesses the diaphragm’s performance without letting its transient response waver or compress.